jboss-developer/jboss-brms-quickstarts/helloworld-bpmsuite/README.md

 Author: Rafael Benevides
 Level: Beginner
 Technologies: Drools, BRMS
-Summary: Shows how to run a Process that was defined on a JBoss BPM Suite server
+Summary: The `helloworld-bpmsuite` quickstart shows how to run a Process that was defined on a JBoss BPM Suite server
 Target Product: BPM Suite
 Source: <https://github.com/jboss-developer/jboss-brms-quickstarts/>